-The purpose of the Company is to provide a vehicle for investors to gain exposure to a portfolio of worldwide biotechnology companies, through a single investment.
+The purpose of the Company is to achieve long-term growth in its shareholders' wealth by providing a vehicle for investors to gain exposure to a portfolio of worldwide biotechnology companies, through a single investment.

 The Company's strategy is to create value for shareholders by addressing its investment objective.